percy/cli/packages/cli-snapshot/README.md

 ```

 For more advanced use cases, an `execute` function and `additionalSnapshots` may be specified for
-each page to execute JavaScript within the page execution context before subsequent snapshots are taken.
+each snapshot to execute JavaScript within the page execution context before subsequent snapshots
+are taken.

 > Note: All options are also accepted by other file formats.
 For `execute` however, a string
 > containing a function body can be provided when the file format prevents normal functions.

-`pages.js`:
+`snapshots.js`:

 ```js
 module.exports = [{